 4. Lower additive dosage with minimal impact on mechanical performance

 PE becomes brittle when overloaded with inorganic fillers like ATH or magnesium hydroxide.
-FR-3034 solves this by offering higher flame-retardant efficiency per unit weight, meaning:
+FR3040H solves this by offering higher flame-retardant efficiency per unit weight, meaning:

 - Lower total loading is needed to reach B1D0